richafnu/Viva/Viva/glint/setup/advanced-config-uploads.md

 - In the file of corrected user data, remove users who have multiple records
 - In the file of corrected user data, keep only the most recent record for users who have multiple records

-If duplicates aren't removed, admins see a "Failed to run the data app RETROACTIVE_PULSE_UPDATE" error message.
+If duplicates aren't removed, admins see a "FAILED" State for the Retroactive User Updates upload, with the following File error in the Upload Job Details:

+- System error: Failed to find user_staging_record with externalUserId=[user@contoso.com], which is not supposed to happen at all because User object with the same ID was previously loaded."

 > [!NOTE]
 > To retroactively update a Manager Hierarchy, always use the RETROACTIVE_PULSE_UPDATE Data App and not the Retroactive User Updates option.
 [Learn more](glint-data-apps.md).